NAD+ and Cellular Ageing

 STRESS

-NAD+ depleting enzymes are mostly induced by stress(1).
-Stress come in any form, from juggling family and work pressure to overexercising or unhealthy relationships.
-Because excess stress can impact our DNA expression, cause inflammation, and interrupt cellular function (1), stress management is an essential aspect of healthy ageing.
+Stress comes in many forms, from juggling family and work pressure to overexercising or unhealthy relationships, and NAD+ depleting enzymes are affected by stress (1).
+Because this can impact DNA expression, increase inflammatory compounds, and interrupt cellular function (1), stress management is an essential aspect of healthy ageing.
 The power that our emotions have over how well we age shouldn’t be underestimated; studies have shown that cultivating close personal relationships, being a part of a community, and having a strong sense of purpose are all factors that can reduce the risk of chronic illness and influence how well we age.
 In addition to everyday stressors, there are also other metabolic and cellular stressors, like viruses and chemical exposures, which can deplete NAD+.
-For example:

 EXCESSIVE SUNLIGHT EXPOSURE

 Excessive sunlight exposure, especially without adequate protection, can lead to skin damage and increase the production of free radicals, which may deplete NAD+ levels.
 Our bodies rely on NAD+ to repair cells that sustain damage due to prolonged exposure to UV radiation(4).
-On the other hand, sunlight exposure stimulates the production of Vitamin D, which icritical for cellular and metabolic health, so striking the right balance is key.
+On the other hand, sunlight exposure stimulates the production of Vitamin D, which is critical for cellular and metabolic health, so striking the right balance is key.

 ENERGY IMBALANCE